buildwithmh/wordpress-on-aws-with-terraform/README.md

-# (🚧 WIP) Hosting a Wordpress infrastucture on AWS with Terraform  #
+# (🚧 WIP) Hosting a Highly Available Wordpress infrastucture on AWS with Terraform  #

 This project was inspired from [Hosting WordPress on AWS](https://github.com/aws-samples/aws-refarch-wordpress) as a menas of applying some of the study material for both the AWS Soultion Architect Associate exam and HashiCorp Certified Terraform Associate.